BWitz/Personal-SF-Sandbox/README.md

-Here's where I keep my personal Salesforce Sandbox that I use for personal development.
-Inside, you'll generally find code related to small projects that I'm working on and other metadata thats related to work I'm producing inside of the sandbox.
+Here's the metadata behind the Salesforce Sandbox that I use for personal development.
+Inside, you'll find code related to small projects that I'm working on and other metadata thats related to work I'm producing inside of the sandbox.